Aleph-Alpha/pharia-engine/docs/operating.md

 ### Monitoring Local Skill Execution

-You can monitor your Skill by connecting the Pharia Kernel to an OpenTelemetry collector, e.g. Jaeger:
+You can monitor your Skill by connecting the PhariaKernel to an OpenTelemetry collector, e.g. Jaeger:

 ```shell
     podman run -d -p 4317:4317 -p 16686:16686 jaegertracing/all-in-one